 Three Bears Still-Life Flower Painting Class

-Join the Friends of the Three Bears at Papa Bear (7175 Main ST Ovid, NY): Local artist Andi Pisacano will lead you in learning how to do a fairytale themed drawing and doing a watercolor wash over it on June 20th and 27th from 1:00 to 2:30pm.
-This class is free and open to the public, ages 8+.
-All materials are provided.
+Join us in Papa Bear for this free, acrylic painting class.
+Local artist Norma Luther will lead you in re-creating a painting of daisies in a basket.
+You will leave with your own painting!
+This class is free and open to the public.
 Space is limited, email threebearsovid@gmail.com to register.

 The Three Bears